CPU vs GPU: What's the difference?

 An Introduction to GPUs

-The Evolution and Function of GPUs
+The evolution and function of GPUs

 Originally created for rendering graphics and accelerating video processing, the graphics processing unit (GPU) was developed to offload the substantial number of operations needed for real-time 3D graphics from the CPU.
 NVIDIA is recognized for creating the first commercially available GPU with the release of the GeForce 256 in 1999.